RBrache21/features-project/README.md

 - Run `npm install` if not done previously
 - Run `npm start`

-*NOTE: For the frontend to work without the backend, go to the services folder and modify index.tsx and wikipediaAPI.ts.
-In both you have options to comment out with backend ot without backend.

 ### Running Backend Separstely
 - Navigate to wiki-api `cd wiki-api`
 - Run `npm install` if not done previously